Manaslu Circuit with Tsum trek

 The Old Inn in Bandipur

-After Dharapani we are now on the popular Annapurna Circuit.
-As there is a road, these days we drive by jeeps down to Besisahar.
-It will be a bumpy ride but we feel that it is a better option rather than walking on a dusty road with passing vehicles.
+After Dharapani we are now on the popular Annapurna Circuit and we continue the drive to Besisahar.
 After reaching Besisahar, we switch vehicles to our private bus sent from Kathmandu to collect you.
-From here. we drive on a black-topped road down to the main Pokhara to Kathmandu highway.
+From here, we drive on a black-topped road down to the main Pokhara to Kathmandu highway.
 Then we drive up to the traditional Newari town of Bandipur where we stay the night in a hotel.
 We stay at The Old Inn in Bandipur, this is a lovely hotel in a traditional house in the main square of Bandipur.

 Bandipur is a small town located on a ridge above the Kathmandu to Pokhara road and has superb views of the Himalayan peaks to the north (Annapurna, Dhaulagiri, Manaslu, and Ganesh Himal).
 Bandipur has been considerately developed for tourists whereby some of the old houses have been carefully converted to hotels and there are thankfully few concrete buildings like elsewhere in Nepal.
 Compared to the hustle and bustle of Kathmandu the small town of Bandipur is a very peaceful place as vehicles are not allowed into the main square.